Independent, annual Jewish film festival celebrates international and independent films at local theaters and presents between-festival screenings.

 Home to Northern California's largest collection of Jewish books, DVDs and CDs, circulating to the public at no charge; a popular venue for free literary, cultural and family events.

-JFI is the premier curatorial voice for Jewish film and media internationally and a leading Bay Area arts organization.
-JFI is also the presenter of the annual San Francisco Jewish Film Festival.
+Premier curatorial voice for Jewish film and media internationally and a leading Bay Area arts organization.
+Presenter of the annual San Francisco Jewish Film Festival.

-The San Francisco Jewish Film Festival (SFJFF) is the largest and oldest festival of its kind and a leader in the curation of Jewish film and media.
-The 38th Festival returns July 19 – August 5, 2018.
+Largest and oldest festival of its kind and a leader in the curation of Jewish film and media.
+The 39th Festival returns July 18 – August 4, 2019.

 Founded by Michael Lerner, Tikkun brings together progressive religious and secular voices to address social transformation, environmental concerns, politics and the Middle East.